LaunchAcademy/disney-forms-with-cypress/disney-forms-with-cypress.md

 * I must enter a title
 * I must enter a release year
 * I must enter a runtime
+* An invalid submission should re-render the form with any previously submitted data
 * If I forget a field, errors are displayed
-* An invalid submission should re-render the form with any previously submitted data
 ```

-- Use TDD to satisfy the tests